Excitons in mesoscopically reconstructed moir\'e heterostructures

+Direct evidence for all these features and conclusions are provided by one-to-one correlations between spectral characteristics and the underlying sample morphology visualized by secondary electron imaging (see Supplementary Note 5).

-For completeness, we show in Fig.~\ref{fig4}d the PL characteristics of a dark area in an H-type sample of about $3^\circ$ twist.
-The heterostack is not entirely prone to reconstruction, with tips and edges exhibiting signatures of bright \Hh domains (see Supplementary Fig.~11).
+For completeness, we show in Fig.~\ref{fig4}h-j the PL characteristics of a dark area in an H-type sample of about $3^\circ$ twist.
+The heterostack is not entirely prone to reconstruction, with tips and edges exhibiting signatures of bright \Hh domains (see Supplementary Note~3).
 However, the dark areas of the sample exhibit very different features than reconstructed 0D arrays, implying that the HBL largely maintains its moir\'e structure.
-As shown in Fig.~\ref{fig4}d, the PL at $2~\mu$W excitation power is reduced by another factor of $10$ (note the scaling factor of $500$ in the top panel), with positive $P_\mathrm{c}$ (central panel) and negative $g$-factor of $-6.6$ (bottom panel) that has no counterpart in the realm of zero-momentum $KK$ interlayer excitons of H-type registries yet is characteristic of finite-momentum $KK'$ exciton states (Supplementary Table~2).
-The peaks with equidistant energy spacing of $16$~meV up to $6$th order (see Supplementary Fig.~15) are indicative of interlayer exciton-polaron formation \cite{Semina2020}.
+As shown in Fig.~\ref{fig4}h, the PL at $2~\mu$W excitation power is reduced by another factor of $10$ (note the scaling factor of $500$), with positive $P_\mathrm{c}$ (Fig.~\ref{fig4}i) and negative $g$-factor of $-6.6$ (Fig.~\ref{fig4}j) that has no counterpart in the realm of zero-momentum $K'K$ interlayer excitons of H-type registries yet is characteristic of finite-momentum $KK$ exciton states (see Supplementary Table~2).
+The peaks with equidistant energy spacing of $16$~meV up to $6$th order (see Supplementary Note~3) are indicative of interlayer exciton-polaron formation \cite{Semina2020}.
 In this regime, the heterostructure with layer and valley-separated excitons dressed by strong exciton-phonon coupling is momentum-dark, with population decay of exciton-polaron states mediated by a series of phonon replica in luminescence.